 Note: Reopened Feb.
 11.

-When the museum reopens, timed tickets and masks will be required to visit.
+Timed tickets and masks are required to visit.
 Monet and Chicago has been extended to June 14 for families that had not yet seen it.
 Virtual visits to the Art Institute include exploring old collections, a trip behind the scenes of some of the hot spots at the museum and art activities for young learners.
 Many are free and accessible for families with kids of all ages.
-Older budding artists can enjoy a lecture about “Toulouse-Lautrec and the Celebrity Culture of Paris” on Feb.
-25 (registration is required).

-While the zoo is closed during its previously scheduled two-month shutdown, families are encouraged to visit Brookfield Zoo’s Facebook page for weekday chats about zoo animals.
-When the zoo reopens, the Dinos Everywhere exhibit returns for families who missed it last summer.
-The more than 40 animatronic dinosaurs are set to be scattered throughout the park, and visitors can see them without the need for an extra ticket.
-When the zoo reopens, timed tickets and reservations will be required and all indoor spaces – except for restrooms – will be closed.
+The Dinos Everywhere exhibit returned for families who missed it last summer.
+The more than 40 animatronic dinosaurs are scattered throughout the park, and visitors can see them without the need for an extra ticket.
+Timed tickets and reservations will be required and all indoor spaces – except for restrooms – will be closed.
+Families can still watch the zoo’s daily chats on its Facebook channel at 11 a.m. weekdays.

 Note: Reopened Feb.
 5